Compound-Complex Sentences: Structure + 5 Best Examples

 We combine commands or requests with dependent clauses to add more context or detail.

-• Don’t use difficult vocabulary and clauses in sentences, it will affect its readability.
+- Don’t use difficult vocabulary and clauses in sentences, keep the sentences simple.

 5+ examples of compound-complex sentence